FernandoBuGu/SQL/README.md

 MySQL code example.

 The example uses a dummy database that I created related to Breast Cancer Gene Expression (BCGE).
-The example could be used to study results consensus across methods and studies.
+A possible application is the study of results consensus across methods and researches.

 	- Database description can be found below.
 	- BCGE_ERDiagram.pdf: Database ER Diagram